P2GX/maxodiff/docs/setup.md

 ### Download resources

 We can download the resource files needed by maxodiff by running the `download` command of the CLI JAR:
 ```shell
 java -jar maxodiff-cli/target/maxodiff-cli.jar download
 ```

 The command will download the data files into `data` folder that will be created in the current working directory.
 See the command's documentation for more options.

+### MICA dictionary
+To run MaxoDiff with Phenomizer, we must first generate a file that contains the most informative common ancestors for pairs of HPO terms.
+See the class ``IcMicaDictLoader``.

+To generate this file ...

 ### Start Maxodiff web app